AdobeDocs/substance-3d.en/help/substance-3d-general/openpbr/openpbr-overview.md

 ---
-title: 'OpenPBR'
+title: OpenPBR
-description: 'Learn about the OpenPBR Material model and how to use it for physically-based rendering across 3D applications.'
+description: Learn about the OpenPBR Material model and how to use it for physically-based rendering across 3D applications.
 hold: 'true'
 ---